-In his Answer to the SOR, Applicant admitted the factual allegations in the initial SOR (SOR \P 1.a.).
-Applicant did not admit or deny SOR \P 1.b., but merely acknowledged and conceded the concerns, so a denial was registered as to that allegation.
-Applicant's admissions and comments are incorporated herein as findings of fact.
+In his Answer to the SOR and the amended SOR, Applicant admitted with comments three, and a portion of a fourth, of the factual allegations in the SOR (SOR ¶¶ 1.a. through 1.c., and a portion of SOR ¶ 1.d.).2 Applicant's admissions and comments are incorporated herein as findings of fact.
 After a complete and thorough review of the evidence in the record, and upon due consideration of same, I make the following additional findings of fact:

-Applicant is a 49-year-old employee of a defense contractor.
-He has been serving as a systems analyst with his current employer since December 2016.
-He is a 1988 high school graduate, and received an associate's degree in 1992.
-In 1995-1996, he was an ordained minister.
+Applicant is a 52-year-old employee of a defense contractor.
+He has been serving as a field service technician with his current employer since April 2010.
+A 1985 high school graduate, he received an associate's degree in 1989.
 Applicant has never served with the U.S. military.
-He has never held a position of public trust.
-Applicant was married in 1996, separated in 2014, and divorced in 2017.
-He remarried in April 2018.
-He has two children, born in 1999 and 2001.
+He has never held a security clearance, and it is unclear if he ever held a position of public trust.
+Applicant was married in 1987, and divorced in 1988.
+He was remarried in 1991, and divorced in 1994.
+He married again in 2002.
+He has four children, born in 1987, 1993, 2003, and 2007.